SirineBenAmor1/Acroba-project/README.md

 Based on the same syntax, create a pr_rotate primitive with its .action file to rotate the turtle.
 Test it with a test_rotate file

 ## Step 5 - Write a skill using both primitives

-Based on the sk_template syntax and the two primitives previously created, write a skill that will make the turtle patroling by repetitively moving and rotating.
+Based on the sk_template syntax (scripts/skills/ folder) and the two primitives previously created, write a skill that will make the turtle patroling by repetitively moving and rotating.